biocore/emperor/doc/source/examples.rst

 Emperor has the ability to display its interface inline inside a Jupyter notebook.
-By **default**, plots are created such that if the notebook is shared with someone else (using GitHub, nbviewer, or by sharing the notebook file), the plots can be loaded without the needing any additional dependencies (in the examples above that's why we set ``remote=True``).
+By **default**, plots are created such that if the notebook is shared with someone else (using GitHub, nbviewer, or by sharing the notebook file), the plots can be loaded without needing any additional dependencies (in the examples above that's why we set ``remote=True``).
 Remember, that in order to do this, you will need to have access to an internet connection.
 Alternatively when there's no internet connection available, you can use the `nbinstall`